kashi618/Atlas-of-Thoughts/2) University/Year 2/S2 Data Communications/Notes/Data Communications - 2024_2025.md

 ### A)
 **What would be the impact on communication if a host had an IP address but did not have a MAC address?
 In your answer, identify the type of network each address relates to and, identify which the layer of the ISO OSI 7-layer model each address relates to.
 (6 marks)**
+If a host did not have a MAC address, data communication would fail.
+IP addresses operates at layer 3, and is used for logical networking.
+MAC addresses operates at layer 2, and is used for physical networking.

 ### B)
 **Identify where any source/destination IP or MAC addresses contained in the packet/frame are changed, if at all.
 (5 marks)**
+In this internetwork, the IP address will remain unchanged during the entire journey.
+However, the source and destination MAC addresses will be changed at every single hop, (at router 1 and router 2)

 ### C)
 **Explain Next Hop Routing and identify what addresses are used in the routing process and what addresses are returned in any queries.
 (6 marks)**
+Next hop routing means that a router doesn't need to know the destination of a packet.
+It only needs to know the next router it needs to send the packet to.
+The router first checks the destination IP address of an incoming packet, then uses the routing table to calculate and find the IP address of the next router it should hop to.

 ### D)
 **Explain the role of ARP in Next Hop Routing.
 In your answer identify what is contained in an ARP table and explain the high-level process by which entries are added.
 (8 marks)**
+The ARP (Address Resolution Protocol) acts as a bridge between layers 2 and 3 in Next Hop Routing.
+Once the router knows the IP address of the next hop, it must then find the corresponding MAC address of that interface to transmit the data.
+The ARP table contains IP addresses to their corresponding MAC addresses.
+If an entry doesn't exist, the device sends a broadcast ARP request, in which the device that owns the IP address responds with its MAC address.